autotwin/mesh/config/README.md

 # Configuration

+This is the configuration for a local installation.
+See also the [HPC configuration](config-hpc.md).

 ## Overview

 * Install Cubit, which contains Sculpt, a part of the workflow.
 Follow the [local installation](cubit-local-installation.md) instructions.